 Jump to navigation

-Explorer Post 911 is spearheaded by Police Chief Wes Kufeld.
-An Explorer graduate himself, Police Chief Wes Kufeld commented, “We’re excited to offer local students hands-on experience in emergency services so we can ultimately recruit talented, dedicated young men and women into these critical public service careers.”
-Kufeld shared, “Participating in the Explorer program as a youth in Fort Collins made a lifelong impression on me.
+Explorer Post 911 is spearheaded by Police Chief Wes Kufeld, an Explorer graduate himself.
+“We’re excited to offer local students hands-on experience in emergency services so we can ultimately recruit talented, dedicated young men and women into these critical public service careers,” Chief Kufeld commented.
+“Participating in the Explorer program as a youth in Fort Collins made a lifelong impression on me.
 I had an amazing time and, in the process, I learned that law enforcement was the right career for me.
-Afterward I became a Community Services Officer in Estes Park, worked on my education and training, and ultimately became Chief of the Estes Park Police Department.”
+Afterward I became a Community Service Officer in Estes Park, worked on my education and training, and ultimately became Chief of the Estes Park Police Department,” shared Kufeld.

-Also supporting the Explorer Post 911 program are Fire Chief and Eagle Scout David Wolf, Estes Park Medical Center EMS Ambulance Director Guy Beesley, High School counselor Hannah Heckerson and Boy Scout volunteer and Eagle Scout Bill Marshall.
-The Post 911 Advisors who lead the program are Catherine Cornell (EMS Ambulance), Curt Plassmeyer (Police) and Brian Faith (Fire).
+Also supporting the Explorer Post 911 program are Fire Chief and Eagle Scout David Wolf, Estes Park Health Ambulance & EMS Director Guy Beesley, and Boy Scout volunteer and Eagle Scout Bill Marshall.
+The Post 911 Advisors who lead the program are Deborah Holmes (EMS Ambulance), Curt Plassmeyer (Police) and Justin Kearney (Fire).

 For more information about Explorer Post 911, contact Curt Plassmeyer at 970-586-4000.

 From left to right: EMS Officer Deborah Holmes, Fire Captain Justin Kearney, Police Officer Curt Plassmeyer.

 Post 911 Calendar 2018-19